billthelibrarian/Project-2-Group-13/ReadME.md

 #### Task 9.
 Open a query and run our schema code
    1. Open the query tool
-   2. With a new query open, use the folder tab to navigate to the local repo you created in step 1
+   2. With a new query open, use the folder tab to navigate to the local repo you created in Task 1
    3. Select the `populate_sql` file and run it in its entirety

 #### Task 10.
 Populate the tables